Gross Domestic Product (GDP) by Industry

 |Transportation & Warehousing||4.4||6.2||2.6||7.0||-6.7||195.6|

 |Finance and Insurance||2.3||6.3||2.3||4.4||2.3||333.4|

 |Administrative and Support, Waste Management and Remediation Services||-15.0||-4.1||2.3||5.1||-7.9||120.4|

 |Health Care and Social Assistance||1.7||1.7||2.8||3.7||-4.8||556.6|

 Note: the sum of the chained values for each component of an aggregate does not equal the chained value of the aggregate.

-Source: Statistics Canada.
-Table 379-0030 - Gross domestic product (GDP) at basic prices, by North American Industry Classification System (NAICS), provinces and territories, annual (dollars), released May 2, 2018.
+Source: Table 36-10-0402-01 Gross domestic product (GDP) at basic prices, by industry, provinces and territories (x 1,000,000), released May 3, 2021.

 Related downloads for this release: